hello-rust/show/episode/1/README.md

 ![YouTube video thumbnail](./thumb.jpg)

 This is the very first real coding episode of "Hello Rust!".

-Today we will write *hello world*, but by leveraging the builder pattern to support different languages (hence the title "Hello Universe").
+Today we will write *hello world*, but by leveraging the builder pattern, enums, and traits to support different languages (hence the title "Hello Universe").

 [Watch now on Youtube!](https://www.youtube.com/watch?v=STWuPMcwwbw)